Vacuum tube: Use of Radioactive Materials

+Examples include the Western Electric 346B tube, which contains radium-226, and the Zellweger ZE22/3 glow tube, which may contain either radium-226 or tritium.

 Powering the tube

 Batteries

 Batteries provided the voltages required by tubes in early radio sets.
 Three different voltages were generally required, using three different batteries designated as the A, B, and C battery.
 The "A" battery or LT (low-tension) battery provided the filament voltage.
 Tube heaters were designed for single, double or triple-cell lead-acid batteries, giving nominal heater voltages of 2 V, 4 V or 6 V. In portable radios, dry batteries were sometimes used with 1.5 or 1 V heaters.
 Reducing filament consumption improved the life span of batteries.
 By 1955 towards the end of the tube era, tubes using only 50 mA down to as little as 10 mA for the heaters had been developed.

 The high voltage applied to the anode (plate) was provided by the "B" battery or the HT (high-tension) supply or battery.
 These were generally of dry cell construction and typically came in 22.5-, 45-, 67.5-, 90-, 120- or 135-volt versions.
 After the use of B-batteries was phased out and rectified line-power was employed to produce the high voltage needed by tubes' plates, the term "B+" persisted in the US when referring to the high voltage source.
 Most of the rest of the English speaking world refers to this supply as just HT (high tension).

 Early sets used a grid bias battery or "C" battery which was connected to provide a negative voltage.
 Since no current flows through a tube's grid connection, these batteries had no current drain and lasted the longest, usually limited by their own shelf life.
 The supply from the grid bias battery was rarely, if ever, disconnected when the radio was otherwise switched off.
 Even after AC power supplies became commonplace, some radio sets continued to be built with C batteries, as they would almost never need replacing.
 However more modern circuits were designed using cathode biasing, eliminating the need for a third power supply voltage; this became practical with tubes using indirect heating of the cathode along with the development of resistor/capacitor coupling which replaced earlier interstage transformers.

 The "C battery" for bias is a designation having no relation to the "C cell" battery size.